 Employees get one day off per week with pay.
 The weekly holiday is typically Sunday, but there is no requirement that it be.
 The one day need not be Sunday.
 If an employee works on the designated day off, the employer must pay 150 percent of the ordinary wage.

 Beginning Jan.
 1, 2020, employers with at least 300 employees will be required to provide additional public holidays for their workers.
+The holidays and national holidays, which are currently only given to public officials, are also applied to paid workers in private workplaces so that all workers can enjoy the holidays fairly.
 Employers with at least 30 employees but fewer than 300 employees must provide additional holidays by Jan.
 1, 2021, and employers with at least five but fewer than 30 employees must do so by Jan.
 1, 2022.
 The government is planning to conduct a survey of public holidays and is to release additional guidance on which public holidays will be a part of this practice at a later date.

 Labor Standards Act, No. 12,325 of 1997 (as amended), art.
 56 (Korean); Labor Standards Act Amendments, 2018, (Korean).

 An employer shall give 15 days of paid leave to an employee who has worked more than 80 percent for one year.

 An employer shall give a paid employee leave for one day for every two years of continuous work not including the first one year to the 15 paid-leave days.
 In this case, the total number of leave days including countable leave is limited to 25 days.

 An employee who has continuously worked for less than one year or who has worked less than 80 percent of one year one paid-leave day for each month during which he or she has continuously worked.

 The paid leave shall, if it is not taken for one year, be terminated by time limitation.
 This does not apply where the paid leave is not taken for reasons attributable to the employer.

 Any of the following periods shall be deemed the period of attendance at work: